yuosif-gamal/E-Commerce-Product-management-System/README.md

 - **Spring Testing (Unit Test)**: Used for writing and running unit tests to ensure code quality.
 - **Spring Logging (log4j)**: Manages application logging using log4j for logging events.
 - **Spring Cloud:** Provides a set of tools for building and managing microservices, including API Gateway.
+- **Spring AOP (Aspect-Oriented Programming):** ovides a mechanism for separating cross-cutting concerns such as logging and performance monitoring from the core business logic.
 - **Swagger/OpenAPI 3**: Provides API documentation and testing capabilities.
 - **MySQL Database**: The primary relational database management system used.
 - **H2 Database**: An in-memory database used for development and testing purposes.